kagg-design/woo-paylate/README.md

 ### Licensing

-The WordPress Plugin WooCommerce PayLate is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.
+The WordPress Plugin Gateway for PayLate on WooCommerce is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

 For reference, [here's a discussion](https://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://getbootstrap.com/2.3.2/).

 # Credits

-The current version of the WooCommerce PayLate was developed by [KAGG Design](https://kagg.eu/en/).
+The current version of the Gateway for PayLate on WooCommerce was developed by [KAGG Design](https://kagg.eu/en/).

 ## Documentation, FAQs, and More